nasa-gibs/onearth/src/test/README.md

 This directory contains files and scripts to test various aspects of OnEarth.
 The included tests are:

-* `test_mod_onearth.py` -- tests the OnEarth Apache module
+* `test_mod_onearth.py` -- tests the OnEarth Apache module (requires `sudo`)
 * `test_layer_config.py` -- tests the Layer Config tool

 ##Setup
 These tests assume that OnEarth and its associated utilities are installed.
-Test files must be copied to a directory that Apache has permissions to access.
+Test files for **mod_onearth** tests must be copied to a directory that Apache has permission to access.

-The contents of this directory need to be copied to `/etc/onearth/config`.
-You'll need to make sure that the `LCDIR` environment variable is properly set.

 The tests have additional dependencies from the rest of OnEarth.
 To install the Python dependencies required by the test scripts, run `sudo pip install -r requirements.txt`.